-Assuming that Marchese correctly held that the activity of "servicing" included use of fraudulent affidavits in a foreclosure action, we conclude that the evidence that appellees had, in the foreclosure action, used affidavits from Capital One that contained a number of erroneous statements after being put on notice of the erroneous nature of the statements therein provided sufficient basis for the trial court to deny the motion for judgment with respect to the Maryland Mortgage Fraud Protection Act asserted in Count II.
+Marchese held that the activity of "servicing" included use of fraudulent affidavits in a foreclosure action, and that activity could support a claim under the MMFPA.
+For the same reason, we conclude that the evidence that appellees had, in the foreclosure action, used affidavits from Capital One that contained a number of erroneous statements, after being put on notice of the erroneous nature of the statements therein, provided sufficient basis for the trial court to deny the motion for judgment with respect to the Maryland Mortgage Fraud Protection Act asserted in Count II.